PancakePuncher/CodeAnywhereFastAPIViteApp/README.md

       * AES_PASS_SECRET is the secret token used to encrypt passwords.
       * TOKEN_SECRET is the secret token used to encrypt persistent tokens for logged in authentication.
       * DB_URL is the URL used to connect to the database.
 (Postgresql)

+Alembic:
+  * I recommend using Alembic for database management in this project.
+The Schema Design currently supports Auto Generation.
+  * Please see Alembic documentation if you wish to set it up.